message/iata/NZ.md

 - This does not apply to nationals of China (People’s Rep.) arriving from Cook Isl., Fiji, Niue, Samoa, Tonga or Vanuatu.
 6. Transit is only allowed at Auckland (AKL) for maximum 24 hours.
 7. Passengers transiting through New Zealand to Australia must have a confirmed onward ticket on a red zone flight within 14 days.
-8. Effective 1 November 2021, passengers must have a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival.
+8. Effective 1 November 2021, passengers must have a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before departure.
 They must register the vaccination in the Managed Isolation Allocation System.
 - This does not apply to:
 - nationals of New Zealand;
-- passengers younger than 17 years.
+- passengers younger than 17 years;
+- passengers with a medical certificate of contraindication;
+- passengers with a consular or diplomatic visa;
+- passengers who are members of the New Zealand Defence Force with operating orders;
+- nationals of Afghanistan arriving in New Zealand on or before 12 December 2022.
 9. Passengers must have a negative COVID-19 test taken at most 72 hours before departure from the first international embarkation point.
 Tests accepted are: antigen, LAMP, NAAT, PCR, RT-PCR and TMA tests.
 More details can be found at <a href="https://tinyurl.com/39tsn56h">https://tinyurl.com/39tsn56h</a>
 - This does not apply to:
 - passengers arriving from Antarctica, Australia, Cook Isl., Fiji, Kiribati, Marshall Isl., Micronesia (Federated States), Nauru, New Caledonia, Niue, Palau, Samoa, Solomon Isl., Tokelau, Tonga, Tuvalu or Vanuatu;